Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/README.md

-This is the repository for [shellywanamaker.github.io](shellywanamaker.github.io)
+This is the repository for [Resilience Biomarkers for Aquaculture](https://resilience-biomarkers-for-aquaculture.github.io/)

-Based on (forked from) https://github.com/daattali/beautiful-jekyll
+Based on (forked from) https://github.com/daattali/beautiful-jekyll and [shellywanamaker.github.io](shellywanamaker.github.io)